 I was educated in the public school system in Charles County, Maryland.
 I received reduced price lunch for many of my early childhood years, and my mother was adamant about putting my siblings and I in pre-K (Kudos for foresight, mom!).
 Growing up in a more rural area of the state, school, church and Girl Scouts played a critical role in my development.
-I am forever grateful for the teachers, coaches, pastors and community leaders who poured into my life and planted seeds of excellence and high expectations.

 What I’m bad at:

 I have difficulty saying no to things that I’m passionate about.
 I believe that to whom much is given, much is required.
 I realize that I can’t be in ten places at the same time, though I try.
 I am learning how to manage my plate and “balance the ship” so that I can make it happen!